What Happens When Your Rental Property Becomes Main Residence?

 What Are The Tax Consequences for Partially Renting Out Your Main Residence?

-Another option that some property investors end up considering, for various reasons, is turning their investment property into their primary place of residence while still renting out a portion of the property.
+Another option that some property investors end up considering, for various reasons, is turning their investment property into their principal residence while still renting out a portion of the property.

 This might be the case if you have an extra room and you need to generate some extra income.